garabik/diseven/README.md

 You get the `deviceid` from the `xinput list` command.
 Do not use the number, it might change upon reboot.

-Run the diseven program, from the terminal first to see eventual error messages.
+Run the diseven program from the terminal first to see eventual error messages.